Stem Cell Therapy

 What is stem cell therapy?

 Stem cell therapy is a procedure in which stem cells are implanted into damaged or diseased tissue to promote regeneration and repair.
 Stem cells are undifferentiated cells in the human body with the ability to mature into various cell types such as blood cells, cartilage cells, and repair cells.
-A specific type of stem cells called mesenchymal stem cells (MSCs) are commonly used for treatment of orthopedic conditions, as they can be manipulated to differentiate specifically into bone or cartilage cells.
+A specific type of stem cells called mesenchymal stem cells (MSCs) is commonly used for the treatment of orthopedic conditions, as they can be manipulated to differentiate specifically into bone or cartilage cells.
 They also promote regeneration of native bone cells.